merajabi/merajabi.github.io/_posts/2020-07-26-what-is-variant-the-perfect-application-of-visitor-pattern.md

 };
 ```

-ok now the important observation:
+ok, now the important observation:

 The fact that we are responsible for calling the constructor and destructor of different types in this block of memory is our problem.

 But this problem is not difficult, because we should know which type is currently active!
-It's difficult, because we don't have an easy way to create any objects at runtime in C++!
+It's difficult, because we don't have an easy way to create any objects of an arbitrary at runtime in C++!

 Consider the following code: We called a constructor on a block of memory, then saved and retrieved some data, and finally called the destructor. everything seems fine.